13 Things To Do In Ramadan

 'The fast and the Qur'an are two intercessors for the servant of Allah on the Day of Resurrection.
 The fast will say: “O Lord, I prevented him from his food and desires during the day.
 Let me intercede for him.”
 The Qur'an will say: “I prevented him from sleeping at night.
 Let me intercede for him.”
 And their intercession will be accepted.'
 (Ahmad)

-In the past, Muslims paid Zakat before Ramadan, ensuring the poor could spend the month without financial worry.
-The Zakat you pay with us during Ramadan extends this relief, providing 75% of our patients with free treatment throughout the year.
+In the past, Zakat was often paid before Ramadan so that those in need could spend the month without worry.
+The Zakat you donate with us during Ramadan helps extend this support throughout the year through our work with Shaukat Khanum.

 'Invite the people to testify that none has the right to be worshipped but Allah and I am Allah's Messenger (ﷺ), and if they obey you to do so, then teach them that Allah has enjoined on them five prayers in every day and night (in twenty-four hours), and if they obey you to do so, then teach them that Allah has made it obligatory for them to pay the Zakat from their property and it is to be taken from the wealthy among them and given to the poor.'
 (Bukhari)

 There are numerous hadiths about the benefits of reciting Salawat, and the Holy Qur’an also highlights its importance.
-The supplication can be made throughout the day, while engaging with other tasks.
+Supplications can be made throughout the day, while engaging with other tasks.

 Verily, God and His angels bless the Prophet: [hence,] “O you who have attained to faith, bless him and give yourselves up [to his guidance] in utter self-surrender!”
 (The Holy Qur’an 33:56)

 Ramadan is the month of giving, and there are many ways to express this.
 One way is through Sadaqah, which can be a kind word or smile, or a monetary gift to someone in need.
 We can also extend an olive branch to those who have wronged us.
-The rewards for doing both are immense during the month of blessings.
+These acts reflect the spirit of Ramadan and help us grow in humility.

 Sahih Muslim Hadiths on Charity